Rapid Method for Computing the Mechanical Resonances of Irregular Objects: Introduction

 Resonant ultrasound spectroscopy (RUS) is a non-destructive method for measuring all components of a material's elastic tensor simultaneously \cite{rus_toolbox, modern_rus}.
 In an RUS experiment, a sample of known crystalline symmetry is driven with small-amplitude, oscillatory stresses under free boundary conditions, exciting its mechanical resonances.
 The elastic moduli are determined by fitting the measured resonances to calculated spectra.

-For samples with simple geometric shapes, the Raliegh-Ritz method developed by \citet{visscher_rus} allows rapid and accurate computation of resonance spectra -- the forward computation -- with relatively modest computational resources \cite{visscher_rus}.
+For samples with simple geometric shapes, the Rayleigh-Ritz method developed by Visscher \textit{et al.} \citet{visscher_rus} allows rapid and accurate computation of resonance spectra---the forward computation---with relatively modest computational resources.
 If a good initial guess for the elastic moduli is available, then a fit of the elastic constants can take as little as a few minutes.
 However, when a sample cannot be polished into a rectangular prism, cylinder, or sphere, other, more computationally expensive methods such as finite elements must be used.
-For irregularly shaped samples with low crystal symmetry, a single forward computation using finite elements can take tens of seconds and a fit can take days \cite{fem_arbitrary_rus,fem_fpi_rus,fem_dif_evolution_rus}.
+For irregularly shaped samples with low crystal symmetry, a single forward computation using finite elements can take tens of seconds.
+Then, if no good initial guesses for the elastic moduli are available, a heuristic fitting algorithm such as a genetic algorithm is required \cite{pucoga5_valence} and the inversion procedure may require thousands of forward computations.
+A fit can then take tens of hours if finite elements are used for the forward computation \cite{fem_arbitrary_rus,fem_fpi_rus,fem_dif_evolution_rus}.

 It is therefore crucial to develop alternative methods for computing the mechanical resonances of irregularly shaped objects.
-Here, we outline a method--- referred to hereafter as the ``surface-mesh integration'' (SMI) method --- that generalizes the approach developed by \citet{visscher_rus} for performing the forward calculation to samples with irregular geometry.
+Here, we outline a method---referred to hereafter as the ``surface-mesh integration'' (SMI) method---that generalizes the approach developed by Visscher \textit{et al.}\citet{visscher_rus} for performing the forward calculation for samples with irregular geometry.
 We assume that the surface of the sample has been digitized, for example by micro-computed tomography \cite{fem_muct_rus}.
-This method allows all of the computationally intensive steps of the forward calculation to be done once, after which the elastic moduli can be varied and the resonance frequencies calculated rapidly until a fit is achieved, as in the Visscher method.
-We compare the SMI method to both the Visscher and finite element methods, and find the results are identical to experimental precision, with the SMI method being several orders of magnitude faster than finite elements.
+SMI allows all of the computationally intensive steps of the forward calculation to be done once, after which the elastic moduli can be varied and the resonance frequencies calculated rapidly until a fit is achieved, as in the Visscher method.
+We compare the SMI method to both the Visscher and finite element methods and find that the results are identical to within experimental precision, with the SMI method being several orders of magnitude faster than finite elements.